-The best method to unclog a clogged bathroom sink may depend on what’s clogging it.
+Knowing how to fix a clogged bathroom sink may depend on what’s clogging it.
 You can flush soap scum clogs with vinegar and baking soda or tweeze hair.
-For bigger clogs, a plunger or drain snake work best.
-Figuring out why your drain is clogged is the best way to figure out how to unclog it.
+For bigger clogs in your bathroom sink, a plunger or drain snake works best.
+Figuring out why your bathroom sink is not draining is the first step towards unclogging it.

-Below are six methods that address how to unclog a sink drain.
+Below are six methods that address a clogged bathroom sink drain.
 Most of these apply to kitchen sinks and showers drains too.
 Roll up your sleeves and get started.
-If your bathroom sink fills up with water and won’t budge, your Los Angeles plumbing experts are on hand to help.
+If your bathroom sink fills up with water and won’t budge, your Los Angeles plumbing experts are always on hand to help.

 Why is my bathroom sink clogged?

-There are four common reasons why most people’s bathroom drains clog.
-Figuring out which one of these problems you have will give us a place to start.
+There are four common reasons for most bathroom sink clogs.
+Figuring out which one of these problems you have will give you a good starting point.
 Look for:

 When hair enters your sink drain it clumps together and gets stuck on the walls and tangled in the drain’s components.

-Soap scum is especially prevalent where there is hard water.
+Soap scum is especially prevalent if you have hard water.
 It can build up in your pipes over time and foster mold and mildew.
 If your bathroom sink is clogged with a black sludge, try the method below.

 Pour a pot of boiling water down the drain or use baking soda and vinegar to dislodge built up soap scum.
 If it still doesn’t budge, plunge with warm water.

-The p-trap is the curving pipe beneath your bathroom sink that connects to the wall pipe.
-It prevents harmful sewer gasses from coming up through the sink drain.
+The p-trap is the curved pipe beneath your bathroom sink that connects your sink drain to the wall pipe.
+It prevents harmful sewer gasses from coming up through the drain.

-Disconnect your bathroom sink p-trap and clean out the hair and any large items that may have gotten stuck within (see details below).
+Disconnect your bathroom sink p-trap and clean out the hair, sludge and any large items that may have gotten stuck within (see details below).
 You may want to wear rubber gloves.

 Rust, corrosion, and other common pipe damage can lead to a slow drain or a clog over time.